Karposh's rebellion: Suppression

 The situation for the rebels did not turn out well due to military and political reversals which played a decisive role in the fate of the uprising.
 The first step taken by the Turkish Ottoman authorities in the region was to put down the rebellion and drive the Austrian army out of Ottoman territory.
 To do that the Ottomans employed the services of the Crimean Khan Selim I Giray.

 The council of war which met in Sofia on 14 November 1689 decided to attack the rebels through Kyustendil.
 But before they could do that they had to secure Kriva Palanka.
 Upon finding that they were about to be attacked, the rebels set fire to Kriva Palanka and concentrated their forces in the new fortress of Kumanovo.
 They just managed to make some preparations when the Ottoman and Tatar detachments arrived.
 The rebels were quickly overwhelmed by the numerically superior Ottoman force.
 A large number of rebels, including Karposh, were captured at the outset.
 This became known as the Second Battle of Kumanovo.

 When the battle was over, all rebels who resisted were slaughtered.
 Karposh and the others were taken prisoner.
 After subduing Kumanovo, the Ottomans left for Skopje where they executed Karposh and the others.
 It is believed that Karposh died on the historic Stone bridge in Skopje Ottoman Macedonia.

 Aftermath

 For the rebels who survived the battles there was no salvation from the Ottoman backlash except to leave the Balkans.
 Many fled north beyond the Sava and Danube Rivers.

 Legacy

 Karpoš Municipality, one of the 10 municipalities that make up the city of Skopje, the capital of North Macedonia, is named after Karposh.

-Hristijan Todorovski Karpoš, an Yugoslav Communist and Macedonian Partisan during World War II, took his pseudonym after Karposh.
+Hristijan Todorovski Karpoš, a Yugoslav Communist and Macedonian Partisan during World War II, took his pseudonym after Karposh.

 Karposh Square, a square across the Stone Bridge on the other side of Macedonia Square in Skopje is named after Karposh, where the leader of the uprising was executed by the Ottomans.
 A monument and a plaque commemorate the execution site near the bridge.

 Karposh Point on Snow Island in the South Shetland Islands, Antarctica is named after Karposh.